statelyai/xstate/docs/guides/typescript.md

 - Easier-to-understand code
 - Overrides in `useMachine`, or `machine.withConfig`

-#### Typing onDone/onError functions
+#### Typing promise services

-You can use the generated types to specify the result of `onDone` services, by using the `services` schema property:
+You can use the generated types to specify the return type of promise-based services, by using the `services` schema property:

 ```ts
 createMachine(